THE MAYRENT INSTITUTE FOR YIDDISH CULTURE

 - To support scholarly inquiry about Yiddish culture through classes, lectures, and symposia; and

-- To work with the UW-Libraries to make the Mayrent Collection of more than 7000 historical recordings of Yiddish music accessible for study to those on and off the UW-Madison campus.
+- To work with the UW-Libraries and Mills Music Library to make the Mayrent Collection of Yiddish Recordings, a repository of more than 9000 historical recordings of Yiddish music, accessible for study to those on and off the UW-Madison campus.